Anseriformes / Anatidae / Spatula

 Distribution & Habitat

-This species breeds across northern Europe and much of the Palearctic, throughout most of North America including the southern edge of Hudson Bay west to the Great Lakes and westward to Colorado, Nevada, and Oregon.
-It inhabits open wetlands including wet grasslands and marshes with emergent vegetation.
-The winter range extends through southern Europe, the Indian subcontinent, Southeast Asia, Central America, the Caribbean, and northern South America.
-Birds wintering in the Indian subcontinent undertake the remarkable journey over the Himalayas.
-In North America, they winter south from Washington to Idaho and from New Mexico east to Kentucky, also along the Eastern Seaboard north to Massachusetts.
-They are occasional vagrants to Australia, New Zealand, and South Africa.
+Breeds in northern Europe, the Palearctic, and North America (including southern Hudson Bay, Great Lakes, Colorado, Nevada, Oregon).
+Winters in southern Europe, Indian subcontinent, Southeast Asia, Central America, Caribbean, northern South America, Malay Archipelago, and Japan.
+In North America, winters south of a line from Washington to Idaho and New Mexico east to Kentucky, and along the Eastern Seaboard to Massachusetts.
+Strongly migratory; rare vagrant to Australia, New Zealand, and South Africa.

 Behavior & Ecology